-- Eliminate Breeding Sites: Prior to mosquito emergence (late April), locate and drain, empty or remove all potential sources of stagnant water, which can serve as mosquito breeding sites (e.g. unused pools, old tires, tin cans along with other similar discarded containers, rain gutters, and birdbaths).
+- Eliminate Breeding Sites: Prior to mosquito emergence (late April), locate and drain, empty or remove all potential sources of stagnant water, which can serve as mosquito breeding sites (e.g. unused pools, old tires, tin cans plus other similar discarded containers, rain gutters, and birdbaths).
 Also, be sure to check and refresh water weekly in small children’s wading pools, birdbaths, and animal water dishes and tubs to eliminate larvae.
 Keep dumpsters and trash receptacles covered to prevent water accumulation.

 - Eliminate Adult Resting Sites: Cut back or remove dense brush and similar vegetation from around houses and camps.
 Keep grassy areas mowed short.
 Promote natural breezes to discourage mosquito occurrence.

 - Water management: Every community should consider water management as a very important component of their mosquito reduction program.
 There are local, state, federal, and private agencies that can partner or add assistance (some are listed below) to your management programs.
 Be sure to check with these regulatory agencies before manipulating any body of water.
 A recognized solution for salt marsh mosquitoes is called Open Marsh Water Management (OMWM).
 OMWM promotes habitat for mosquito larvae-eating minnows called mummuichogs.
 Urban wetlands should be cleared of choking vegetation and debris, which provides ideal mosquito breeding sites.
 Roadside ditches and culverts should be cleared to avoid water stagnation.
 Beaver dams should be removed to prevent water stagnation.
 Mosquitoes will breed in the shallow edges of dammed areas.
 Beaver impoundments elevate water tables, allowing stagnant water to last longer.
-Cattail marshes should have open water habitat.
-A monoculture of cattail provides ideal habitat for Coquillettidia perturbans and Culex mosquito larvae.
+Cattail marshes should have open-water habitat.
+A mono-culture of cattail provides ideal habitat for Coquillettidia perturbans and Culex mosquito larvae.
 Both have been implicated in West Nile Virus transmission.
 Survey and map all urban wetland habitats and prioritize them as to their ability to provide habitat for mosquito larvae and their potential for maintenance or restoration.
 Survey all storm water basins for mosquito breeding.
 Basins should have annual maintenance plans that include elimination of choking vegetation (especially invasive species) and debris.
 All inlets and outlets must be cleared.
-Culex mosquitoes can breed in storm water basins in large numbers.
-Alert planning departments that mosquito-breeding habitat should be addressed during site planning for development.
+Culex mosquitoes can breed in storm-water basins in large numbers.
+Alert planning departments that mosquito-breeding habitat should be addressed during site-planning for development.
 Typically, basins are designed to hold shallow, stagnant waters.

 - Use of burning wicks containing pyrethrum or citronella candles may provide some relief in limited areas, provided that there is no wind.
 Although expensive, commercial traps that use carbon dioxide and octenol as attractants can be effective in reducing mosquito annoyance when used with other management tools.
 However, proper placement of commercial traps is critical.

 - Homeowners and camp owners can alleviate the mosquito nuisance indoors by installing and maintaining tight fitting window and door screens and keeping outside lighting to a minimum.
 The screening of porches and picnic areas may also be a worthwhile consideration.
 Specific materials for screen treatment containing insecticides, such as permethrin, may add to the effectiveness of screens.
-Space spraying of tents or sleeping areas before use may also help, but read and follow pesticide label directions carefully.
+Space-spraying of tents or sleeping areas before use may also help, but read and follow pesticide label directions carefully.

 - Beware of novelty approaches to mosquito control, including such things as “bug zappers,” various sound devices, and scented geraniums (“mosquito plants”).
 While there may be certain psychological benefits to the use of such things, they are usually expensive and there is little scientific evidence to support the claims of those who market such products.
-There is no sure fire solution to the problems as some would assert.
+There is no sure-fire solution to the problems as some would assert.

 - Insect repellents are chemicals that can be applied to the skin or clothing that will repel mosquitoes and to a lesser extent black flies and ticks.
 A number of products are available, and come as pressurized sprays, creams, sticks and liquid formulations that are usually spread on exposed parts of the body.
 The CDC recommends using products that have been shown to work in scientific trials and that contain active ingredients which have been registered with the US Environmental Protection Agency (EPA).
 The two repellents that have demonstrated a higher degree of efficacy in the peer-reviewed, scientific literature are DEET and Picaridin.
 Studies indicate that oil of lemon eucalyptus, a plant-based repellent, also provides protection similar to low concentrations of DEET.
-Usually a few drops of repellent applied to the neck, face, hands, and arms or sprayed onto thin clothing items such as stockings can repel mosquitoes for periods of 2 hours or more.
+Usually a few drops of repellent applied to the neck, face, hands, and arms or sprayed onto thin clothing items such as stockings can repel mosquitoes for periods of two hours or more.
 Since repellents can irritate the eyes or the lips, care should be taken in their application.
 Be sure to read the instructions to make sure the repellent won’t harm clothing or especially plastic items.
-Do not over use repellents.
+Do not over-use repellents.
 Be especially careful with DEET on young children.
-For more information regarding the use of repellents visit Centers for Disease Control and Prevention: West Nile Virus.
+For more information regarding the use of repellents, visit Centers for Disease Control and Prevention: West Nile Virus.

-- Clothing treatments with permethrin (a toxicant) products have a long lasting period of effectiveness but cannot be applied directly to the skin; once dried on clothing however, there is little or no transfer of chemical compounds.
+- Clothing treatments with permethrin (a toxicant) products have a long-lasting period of effectiveness but cannot be applied directly to the skin; once dried on clothing however, there is little or no transfer of chemical compounds.

 When Using Pesticides